biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Removed Utils.roundToDecimals from PeptidePropertiesImpl.java
 -   Embedded all data from the element information website
 -   Create Test Cases to ensure data are properly embedded
+-   Generated XML files for Element Mass and Amino Acid Composition.
+-   Able to read in XML files for Element Mass and Amino Acid Composition into Java via JAXB.
 -   Create new methods to enable the usage of user specified xml file to compute molecular mass
 -   Wrote test cases for these newly created methods